 Structure and Content

 The IELTS requirements for the exam are two modules to answer – general training and academic training.
 The module to take will depend on your purpose to visit a specific country where English is the native language.
 You must appear for and take the general training module if you want to visit and work in a country or gain migration there.
 But if you’re applying for a foreign university or seeking a professional training there, you should take the academic module test.
-Now if you qualify and want to submit a score waiver, check out IELTS waiver request letter sample for an idea on how to write it well.
+Now if you qualify and want to submit a score waiver (the same with TOEFL waiver), check out IELTS waiver request letter sample for an idea on how to write it well.

 Both speaking and listening are the same in both the modules.
 However, take note that the academic module is more challenging for the IELTS writing and reading sections.